LateAlways/MHI2-to-MHS2/README.md

 ![{48E2A4BE-0ADF-46A4-88B1-FB03F24F8838}](https://github.com/user-attachments/assets/ac45b2ef-d5d3-4a02-ab49-daec5b1d40ea)

 Then, run `python main.py` (No dependencies required) and let it do its job.
 It should take around 10 to 20 seconds.
 You will then see the MHS2 version in the `Output` folder.

+## Disclaimer
+I have ABSOLUTELY NO IDEA if this would even work if the files were valid.
+My car is an MHS2 but its navigation system never actually initializes.
+(Probably due to missing hardware)